Internal Medicine

 Respiratory Diseases

-The respiratory system is a common source of problems in the horse, ranging from reduced performance to life-threatening illness.
-Depending on the nature of the problem, horses may be seen as day patients or admission to the hospital may be required to facilitate a more extensive work-up and treatment.
+Respiratory issues in horses can range from mild performance reduction to life-threatening illnesses.
+Depending on the severity and nature of the condition, horses may be treated as day patients or admitted to our hospital for a more extensive work-up and treatment plan.

-Videoendoscopy at rest allows close and detailed examination of the nasal passages, pharynx, larynx, guttural pouches, trachea and bronchi.
-Resting airway endoscopy is used in diagnosis of conditions such as recurrent laryngeal neuropathy (roarers), epiglottic entrapment, ethmoid haematomas and guttural pouch infections.
-It also allows sampling of fluid from the respiratory tract (tracheal wash or broncho alveolar lavage /lung wash) for the identification of infectious, inflammatory, blood or neoplastic conditions.
+At Ascot Equine Veterinarians, we utilise state-of-the-art tools, including videoendoscopy, which allows for detailed examination of the nasal passages, pharynx, larynx, guttural pouches, trachea, and bronchi while the horse is at rest.
+Resting airway endoscopy is crucial for diagnosing conditions such as recurrent laryngeal neuropathy (roarers), epiglottic entrapment, ethmoid haematomas, and guttural pouch infections.
+It also facilitates respiratory fluid sampling via tracheal washes or broncho alveolar lavage (lung wash) to identify infectious, inflammatory, blood-related, or neoplastic conditions.

-Ultrasound assessment of the thoracic cavity, including the lungs, is important in the assessment of horses with pneumonia, lung masses or pleurisy.
-The surface of the lung can be examined and early accumulation of fluid in the chest cavity can be detected.
-Laryngeal ultrasound is also routinely undertaken in horses with a history of respiratory noise during exercise.
+Ultrasound of the thoracic cavity, including the lungs, is important in the assessment of horses with pneumonia, lung masses or pleurisy.
+It allows us to assess the surface of the lungs and detect early fluid accumulation of fluid in the chest cavity.
+We routinely perform laryngeal ultrasound in horses with a history of respiratory noise during exercise.

 Cardiac Diseases